 Florida is a hospitality giant, so people expect greatness.
 The theme parks in Orlando definitely set a high standard of service and innovative technology, so businesses are forced to meet those standards if they want to remain relevant and competitive.
-I believe guests’ expectation in Florida far exceed the expectation a guest would have if traveling to a remote part of the country where tourism isn’t the main focus.
+I believe guests’ expectations in Florida far exceed the expectations a guest would have if traveling to a remote part of the country where tourism isn’t the main focus.

 What would you say is the biggest impact technology has had on the hospitality and travel industries within the past 5 years?

 Mobile technology and social media have completely changed the travel industry.
 You can now price check hotels, airline tickets, and attraction tickets on the go, right from your phone.
-You can also read about other guests’ experience at the hotel you are looking to stay and have a better idea of what to expect.
+You can also read about other guests’ experiences at the hotel you are looking to stay and have a better idea of what to expect.
 Hotels rarely get walk-ins anymore, because guests usually research prices and amenities using online travel agents like Expedia and Booking.com before even stepping foot in a hotel lobby.
 So when they arrive they already know how much your rate is, what it’s included in the rate and what guests are saying about your property.